Whom have we, Lord, like you –

 St. Ephrem the Syrian

-We draw near to the Feast of our Lord’s Nativity, and I cannot fathom the smallness of God.
+I cannot fathom the smallness of God.
 Things in my life loom so large and every instinct says to overcome the size of a threat by meeting it with a larger threat.
 But the weakness of God, stronger than death, meets our human life/death by becoming a child – the smallest of us all – man at his weakest – utterly dependent.
 The weakness of God meets our voracious appetite for life (which we wrongly pervert into an appetite for death) by His death on the Cross.

 And His teaching will never turn away from that reality for a moment.
 Our greeting of His mission among us is marked by misunderstanding, betrayal, denial and murder.
 But He greets us with forgiveness, love, and the sacrifice of self.